aheimsbakk/vagrant-apt-cacher-ng/README.md

 ### Kubernetes packages

-Update `sources.list` with the following line.
+Use the following to enable k8 repos.
 Change `kubernetes-xenial` to your distro.

 ```ruby
 config.vm.provision "shell", inline: <<-SHELL